-The first or only Directory Record recorded in a Logical Sector shall begin at the first byte of the first Data Field of that Logical Sector.
-Each subsequent Directory Record recorded in that Logical Sector shall begin at the byte immediately following the last byte of the preceding Directory Record in that Logical Sector.
-Each Directory Record shall end in the Logical Sector in which it begins.
-Unused byte positions after the last Directory Record in a Logical Sector shall be set to (00).
+The first or only directory record recorded in a logical sector shall begin at the first byte of the first data field of that logical sector.
+Each subsequent directory record recorded in that logical sector shall begin at the byte immediately following the last byte of the preceding directory record in that logical sector.
+Each directory record shall end in the logical sector in which it begins.
+Unused byte positions after the last directory record in a logical sector shall be set to (00).

-6.8.1.2 Order of Directory Records
+7.8.1.3 Order of directory records

-The records in a directory shall be ordered according to 9.3.
+The records in a directory shall be ordered according to 10.3.

-6.8.1.3 Directory length
+7.8.1.4 Directory length

-The length of a directory shall be the sum of
+The length of a directory shall be the sum of:

-- the lengths of all Directory Records in the directory; - the number of unused byte positions after the last Directory Record in all Logical Sectors in which the directory is recorded.
+- the lengths of all directory records in the directory;

+- the number of unused byte positions after the last directory record in all logical sectors in which the directory is recorded.

-6.8.2 Directory Hierarchy
+7.8.2 Directory hierarchy

-A Directory Hierarchy shall be a set of directories related to each other as follows.
+A directory hierarchy shall be a set of directories related to each other as follows.

-The root of the hierarchy, called the Root Directory, shall be a directory identified in a Primary Volume Descriptor, Supplementary Volume Descriptor or Enhanced Volume Descriptor.
+- The root of the hierarchy, called the root directory, shall be a directory identified in a primary volume descriptor, supplementary volume descriptor or enhanced volume descriptor.

-Each directory, other than the Root Directory, shall be identified by a record in another directory.
+- Each directory, other than the root directory, shall be identified by a record in another directory.

-A directory identifying another directory shall be called the Parent Directory of the identified directory.
-Each directory shall contain a record which identifies its Parent Directory.
-Different directories may have the same Parent Directory.
+A directory identifying another directory shall be called the parent directory of the identified directory.
+Each directory shall contain a record which identifies its parent directory.
+Different directories may have the same parent directory.

-A hierarchical relationship shall exist between the Root Directory and all other directories:
+- A hierarchical relationship shall exist between the root directory and all other directories as shown in Figure 1.